TIP: Use the contents over to the side for an overview of this info-rich page!

 Remember to be patient: Our mentors generally have day-jobs and are not always paying attention to chat, mailing lists, or forums.
 (This is especially true during GSoC off-season.
 Expect more active mentors after Google’s announcement of organizations.)
 Please ask questions directly on channel (you don’t need to introduce yourself or say hi first) and please be patient while waiting for an answer.
 You could wind up waiting an hour or much longer for “real-time” answers if all the mentors are in meetings at work or otherwise occupied.
 If you can’t stay that long, stay as long as you can and then send email to the mailing list instead so mentors have some way to reach you.
 We try to answer emails within 48h.

-For mentors: The OSC GSoC team can be reached by sending a message to @gsoc-admins if you or students have questions about participating.
+For mentors: The OSC GSoC team can be reached by sending a message to @gsoc-admins if you or applicants have questions about participating.

 This work was adapted from “Google Summer of Code 2018 @ the Python Software Foundation” by Python Software Foundation, used under the Creative Commons 4.0 International Attribution License (CC BY 4.0).